-Taliban’s rhetoric of compromise carries echoes of its previous rise to power
+Taliban leaders are promising peace, order and amnesty in Afghanistan.
+They promised that last time, too.

 At that time, the Taliban was “little-known” in the United States, according to a Sept.
 28, 1996, Post headline.
 Geopolitically, the nation had “dropped off” Washington’s radar.

 “We will try our best so that all rules and regulations of Islam are implemented on the ground,” announced Mohammad Abbas Stanikzai, the Taliban’s acting deputy foreign minister, in 1996.
 “But so far as we are able, we want to establish an Islamic government which will not be opposed to the modern world.”
-Today, Stanakzai serves as the head of the Taliban’s political office.
+Today, Stanikzai serves as the head of the Taliban’s political office.

 The Taliban preached the rule of law and the return of order — even blaring promises of peace over crackling loudspeakers.
 Afghans were fed up with years of factional infighting and bloodshed in the nation’s civil war amid the crumbling of the Soviet-installed communist government.
 Through messaging, Taliban leadership positioned themselves “not only as defenders of Islam but as saviors of Afghanistan,” Cooper wrote on Oct.
 6, 1996.